Institute of Mathematics and Statistics

 University of São Paulo, Brazil

-The first author has been asked through the Ethics-L electronic list what was his opinion on students evaluation.
+The first author was asked through the old Ethics-L electronic list what was his opinion about evaluating students.
 The question originated from his criticism on usual grading systems.
 This short essay intends to briefly give the authors' opinion.
 They do not consider themselves experts on the subject, but think that their ideas may contribute to some discussion and reflection about the problem.
 They base their experience partly on Waldorf Education, which has existed since its introduction by R.Steiner in 1919.
 Just in the US there were 80 Waldorf Schools listed as of Feb.1992.
+[Added in 2019: there are presently 150 of them in the USA, and more than 160 in Brazil, including kindergartens.]
 We will have to cover 3 different aspects: that concerning primary school (1st through 8th grade), secondary school (9th through 12th) and college level.
 We begin with a criticism of the present grading systems.

 Another problem is that grading systems stimulate competition, forcing a kind of Darwinism into the human realm: the survival of the fittest.
 Notice that Russel Wallace, the discoverer of the Evolution Theory in parallel to Darwin, said that Evolution Theory could not be applied to humans.